-When you’re a bride, including your sister is easy.
-She's built-in Maid of Honor and trusted fashion advisor at your fittings, and she could probably plan your perfect bachelorette party with her eyes closed.
-Including your brother can be a bit more challenging, but that doesn't mean he can't play a vital role on your big day.
+When you’re a bride, including a sister or someone on the feminine spectrum is easy.
+They could be built-in Maid or Bridal Party Member of Honor and trusted fashion advisor at your fittings, and may probably be able to plan your perfect bachelorette party with their eyes closed.
+Including a brother or sibling on the masculine spectrum can be a bit more challenging, but they can still play a vital role on your big day!

-Can’t imagine standing up at the altar without your brothers?
-Well, there’s no rule saying bridesmaids actually have to be women!
-Instead, nominate your brothers as bridesmen and include them in the processional.
-Deck them out in suits that coordinate with the groomsmen, whether that’s in matching tuxedos or light-gray suits that complement the dark gray the other gents are wearing.
+Can’t imagine standing up at the altar without your brother or masculine sibling?
+Well, there’s no rule saying your bridesmaids or bridal party members actually have to be women!
+Instead, nominate your brothers or siblings who aren't women as bridesmen or bridal party members and include them in the processional.
+Deck them out in outfits that coordinate, whether that’s in matching tuxedos or light-gray suits that complement the dark gray the others are wearing.
 Tie them into the bridal party with ties that match the bridesmaids’ dresses and boutonnieres that match your bouquet, and send them down the aisle ahead of you.

-If you want to keep the bridal party women only, you can still include your brothers in the ceremony processional as ushers.
+If you want to keep the bridal party exclusive to women, you can still include your brothers or siblings in the ceremony processional as ushers.
 They can escort guests to their seats and hand out programs before the processional, then jump in line and walk your grandmother or mom to her seat.
-Brothers who are kids at heart also make great escorts for nervous flower girls!
+Brothers or siblings who are kids at heart also make great escorts for nervous flower bearers!
 They can either wear attire that matches the groomsmen or opt for something distinct but coordinated.

 In a Family Processional

 For a family that’s really close, it might be hard to imagine heading down the aisle without them by your side.
-After all of the bridesmaids and groomsmen have processed, honor your parents and siblings with a family processional.
-Have your siblings walk down the aisle ahead of you together, then follow them as you process with both your mom and dad on your arms.
+After all of the bridal party members and groom party members have processed, honor your parents and siblings with a family processional.
+Have your siblings walk down the aisle ahead of you together, then follow them as you process with both your parents on your arms.

 At the Altar